Eliott45/Structure-and-Interpretation-of-Computer-Programs/README.md

-Structure and Interpretation of Computer Programs
+Exercises from the book "Structure and Interpretationof Computer Programs"